Date: 09 March 2014. Stages of Life.

 read that right: one hundred seventy-five!) tuxedo shirts that fit him.

 Wonderful.
-Tom is not young and he could wear and throw away a
+He is not young and he could wear and throw away a

-shirt every day for half a year and I'll guarantee his lockers will be
+shirt every day for half a year.
+I guarantee his lockers are

 stuffed to the brim.

 It is no bargain if the possession of same